satas20/EndlessRunner/README.md

-# A project that I work as a team with game development team including game designer and 3D artists.
+# A project that I work as a team with a game designer and 3D artists.
 I am the only developer